What Is Renew Hormone Therapy?

 The cause can again be traced to reduced estrogen levels.
-Estrogen helps give vaginal muscles their strength and elasticity.
+Estrogen helps give vaginal muscles strength and elasticity.
 It also prompts natural lubrication in this area; without sufficient levels, vaginal tissues can become lax, brittle, and dry.

 Common Symptoms in Men

 Although rarely discussed, men are just as susceptible to hormonal imbalances as women.
 The difference is that because many of these symptoms overlap with other conditions, it can take time to identify the real problem.
 For example, a strong indicator in men is breast enlargement, but many attribute this to natural weight gain caused by poor diet or lack of activity.